 In a 2011 study focusing on dementia, Lin and his colleagues monitored the cognitive health of 639 people who were mentally sharp when the study began.
 The researchers tested the volunteers' mental abilities regularly, following most for about 12 years, and some for as long as 18 years.
-The results were striking: The worse the initial hearing loss, the more likely the person was to develop dementia.
+The results were striking: The worse the initial hearing loss was, the more likely the person was to develop dementia.
 Compared with people of normal hearing, those with moderate hearing loss had triple the risk.

 Lin is quick to point out that simply being at increased risk does not mean a person is certain to develop dementia.

-"I said, '[Not by] any means.' "
+"I said, 'Not by any means.' "

 A recent study, led by Isabelle Mosnier of Assistance Publique-Hopitaux de Paris in France, offers more hope.
 Mosnier studied a group of 94 people ages 65 to 85 with profound deafness in at least one ear.
 Each received a cochlear implant followed by twice-weekly auditory rehabilitation.
 More than 80 percent of those with the lowest cognitive scores showed significant improvement one year after implantation, according to the study published March 12 in the journal JAMA Otolaryngology-Head & Neck Surgery.